seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 ### Setup

-For completing the challenges we don't necessarily need to deploy any contract directly.
-Using the test scripts is sufficient.
+For completing the challenges we'll just need to open the challenge scripts on the test folder and include our hack.
+For validating we simply need to call the script and, voilà!

 1. Open a terminal inside the project folder